-I have put together this complete guide of the Mount Bromo Tour and Mount Ijen Tour based on my experience with the guys at Indotravelteam!
+I have put together this complete guide for the Mount Bromo Tour and Mount Ijen Tour based on my experience with the guys at Indotravelteam!

 WHERE TO BOOK A MOUNT BROMO TOUR & MOUNT IJEN TOUR

-There are hundreds of travel groups and tour companies that operate tours to both of these volcanoes, however, based on my experience on visiting these two volcanoes, I highly recommend booking your Mount Bromo Tour and Mount Ijen Tour with Indotravelteam.
+There are hundreds of travel groups and tour companies that operate tours to both of these volcanoes, however, based on my experience visiting these two volcanoes, I highly recommend booking your tour with Indotravelteam.

 This particular tour company is very reputable with over 10 years of experience in the industry.
 Indotravelteam offers an experience like none other that will make you feel more than comfortable throughout the entire expedition.

-The 3-days & 2-nights itinerary is very well planned out and the transition between locations, dining and accommodations is seamless.
+The 3-days & 2-night itinerary is very well planned out and the transition between locations, dining, and accommodations are seamless.

 The cost of the tour is USD $290 per person or discounted if there are 2 or more people booking the cost is USD $260 per person.

 Have you got travel insurance for your trip?!

 We all know accidents can happen and having Heymondo Insurance will save you thousands of dollars if something goes wrong.